AnkushMalaker/AnkushMalaker/README.md

 Hey there, welcome to my Github.

-I'm an aspiring data scientist looking to work on research projects that involve NLP.
+I'm a Deep Learning researcher currently working on Computer Vision Research.
+I'm looking to work on more interesting projects that involve NLP, Computer Vision or Reinforcement Learning!